Boundary values of zero solutions of hypoelliptic differential operators in ultradistribution spaces: Preliminaries

 Later on, we will make use of the following result about the existence of parametrices, which is essentially shown in \cite{Gomez-Collado}.
-It improves a classical result of Komatsu \cite{Komatsu1991}, namely, the strong non-quasianalyticity condition $(M.3)$ \cite{Komatsu} is relaxed to the weaker conditions $(M.2)^*$ and $(M.3)'$.
+It improves a classical result of Komatsu \cite{Komatsu1991}, namely, the strong non-quasianalyticity condition $(M.3)$ \cite{Komatsu} is relaxed to the weaker pair of conditions $(M.2)^*$ and $(M.3)'$; the fact that $(M.3)$ implies $(M.2)^*$ follows from \cite[Theorem 3.11]{J-S-S}.
 Its proof requires the next lemma.

 \begin{lemma}\cite[Lemma 2.3]{Prangoski} For every $h \in \mathfrak{R}$ there is $h' \in \mathfrak{R}$ such that $h'_l \leq h_l$ for $l$ large enough and $\prod_{l = 0}^{p+q} h'_l \leq 2^{p+q} \prod_{l = 0}^{p} h'_l \prod_{l = 0}^{q} h'_l$ for all $p,q \in \N_0$. \end{lemma}